smoretti/biohackrxiv-publication-template/paper/paper.md

 ![EasyBuild logo](./easybuild_logo400.png)  ![EESSI logo](./EESSI_logo400.png)

-The main goals of the project were to introduce users to [EasyBuild](https://easybuild.io/) and [EESSI](https://www.eessi-hpc.org/), to port new software to EasyBuild/EESSI (e.g., the participant’s own or favourite software) - thereby making it available and discoverable to the entire EasyBuild community -, and to convert a Nextflow pipeline into an EESSI pipeline.
+The main goals of the project were to introduce users to [EasyBuild](https://easybuild.io/) and [EESSI](https://www.eessi-hpc.org/), to port new software to EasyBuild/EESSI (e.g., the participant’s own or favourite software) - thereby making it available and discoverable to the entire EasyBuild community -, and to integrate EESSI in a Nextflow pipeline.
 In parallel we started to build bridges between EESSI and Galaxy to make the scientific software more accessible to researchers in the domain.

 ## What are EasyBuild and EESI?